algorithmiaio/dev-center/_pages/algorithm-development/comparing-algorithms.md

 ### Step 4.2: Add your Evaluatable Algorithms
 ![](https://i.imgur.com/DaKpEVX.png)

--  If you can't find Evaluatable Algorithm, make sure its:
+-  If you can't find your Evaluatable Algorithm, make sure its:
     - A [published algorithm](https://algorithmia.com/developers/algorithm-development/algorithm-basics/your-first-algo/#publish-your-algorithm)
     - Visible to your user account
 ### Step 4.3: Provide an input to your evaluator algorithm